felixmulder/felixmulder.github.io/writing/2022-03-10-Interviewing-as-a-Software-Engineer.md

 for all of them!

 What about debug by print statements?
-That can be fine, make sure you're methodical thee as well.
+That can be fine, make sure you're methodical there as well.
 Try to print relevant things, not just `"HERE"`!

 ### Systems architecture
 I really love giving systems architecture interviews.
 They're a lot more open